kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 CInitial3(from A, T(A)) ->
 ```
 At the end of this exchange, the server will have received two valid client
-initial packets that both path address verification and the ESNI based HMAC, and
+Initial packets that both path address verification and the ESNI based HMAC, and
 both have the same CRYPTO stream initial payload and the same ODCID.
 If it kept
 only one of them, the attacker would have succeeded in distrupting the
 connection attempt.